gregmarine/ByGregMarine.com/Blog/src/2024/09/26_workcation.md

 It's 3:30pm now and a big gust of wind and lots of rain are hitting...hehehe It's so weird to see the rain going at an extreme angle or even sometimes straight sideways...LOL

+3:35pm now and the rain stopped and the sun is shining again...LOL I'm watching some live coverage of the hurricane as focused on the west coast of Florida.
+Right now they are talking about near where I live...hehehe They are talking about it being close to a category 4 hurricane.
+Landfall is about 5 or 6 hours from now...